sergiosja/repl/README.md

 ### Wait, what's up with ь?

 Oh, that's just a [мягкий знак](https://ru.wikipedia.org/wiki/%D0%AC) (soft sign), my favourite letter in the Cyrillic alphabet.
-It "serves as an indicator of palatalization of the preceding consonan" [[1]](#1).
+It "serves as an indicator of palatalization of the preceding consonant" [[1]](#1).

 ### What else?

-For debugging I find it very valuable to print my program's AST.
+For debugging I find it valuable to print my program's AST.
 After the REPL became perfect I removed it, but then I got thinking, why not keep it on as a feature?
 So if you wanna see your program's AST you can prefix your programs with `ast`

 ```haskell
 ь > ast 1